Native vs Progressive Web Apps (PWAs): Who is Winning?

 What Are PWAs

-They have been receiving their fair share of interest from businesses ever since they were launched, and a lot more now that brands like Twitter, NASA, Lyft, Medium, Flipkart, and Starbucks are associated with the platform.
-The features that PWAs come loaded with, has made it ideal for businesses that are looking to attain mass visibility at very low cost and development effort.
+PWAs have been receiving their fair share of interest from businesses ever since they were launched, and a lot more since brands like Twitter, NASA, Lyft, Medium, Flipkart, and Starbucks are associated with the platform.
+The features that PWAs come loaded with have made it ideal for businesses that are looking to attain mass visibility at a very low cost and developmental effort.

-Now, ever since these (and more) businesses have extended their App Portfolio from what was earlier restricted to Native Apps to now PWAs, each of them has seen a change in revenue numbers that look like this –
+Ever since many businesses extended their App Portfolio, from what was earlier restricted to Native mobile apps to now PWAs, each of them witnessed a remarkable change in their revenue numbers:

 The fact that React is now backing PWA is a sign of how strong the PWA ecosystem is going to be in the coming time – something that indicates that it might be the future of mobile apps.

 What are Native mobile apps